-Instructors are required to assign definite grades for all students, based upon work actually accomplished, irrespective of circumstances that may have contributed to the results.
-Course reports are filed with the Registrar by instructors at the end of each quarter.
+Instructors are required to assign grades for all students, based upon work actually accomplished, irrespective of circumstances that may have contributed to the results.
+Grades are filed with the registrar by instructors at the end of each quarter.

 UCSF's grade categories for graduate students are A, B, C, D, F and S/U (Satisfactory/Unsatisfactory).

 Grades are reported as follows: A=excellent, B=good, C=fair, D=barely passing, F=failure, S=satisfactory, U=unsatisfactory, I=incomplete, and IP = in progress.
 Grade points per unit are assigned by the registrar as follows:

 A=four points, B=three points, C=two points, D=one point, and F=zero points.

 Graduate students must maintain at least a 3.0 (B average).
 A course in which a student gets a D or F or U grade cannot count as part of the total unit requirement for the graduate degree and cannot count towards satisfactory completion of the course if that course is required by the program.
 The D or F grade, however, is calculated in the total grade-point average.
 Even if a student repeats a course where a D or F or U is recorded, that original grade remains on the student's record.

 Courses graded S are counted toward satisfaction of unit requirements but are not calculated in grade-point averages.
 An S is recorded when a B or better letter grade would normally be given, and a U recorded when a letter grade of C, D, or F would be given.
 A course in which a student gets a U grade cannot count as part of the total unit requirement for the graduate degree and cannot count towards satisfactory completion of the course if that course is required by the program.